 Non-plastic water bottles are a planet and budget-friendly essential, and that’s all the motivation we need to support these H2Outstanding brands that not only use low-impact materials but also generally better green business practices.

 Additionally, our new Brand Rating System now takes our consideration set for sustainability much further by assessing brands against 22 criteria including things like chemical use, water use and safety.
-Look out for the rated bottle brands on the list below who have opted in to be more transparent with us about their initiatives and find other rated brands here.
+Look out for the rated bottle brands on the list below who have opted in to be m ore transparent with us about their initiatives and find other rated brands in our directory.

-You may also be interested in our guides on water filter brands and how to purify water.
+You may also be interested in our guides on water filter brands, non-toxic living. non-toxic cutting boards, non-toxic cookware

 Our Top Picks For Plastic-Free & Non-Toxic Water Bottles